kmaida/angular-googlePlaces/README.md

 angular-googlePlacesAutcomplete
 ===

 `googlePlacesAutocomplete` is an Angular module with a directive to run Google Places Autocomplete on an input field.
+It leverages the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/).

 ##Quick Start

-Include the `googlePlacesAutocomplete.js` file and inject the `googlePlacesAutocomplete` dependency in your app module to use:
+Include the `googlePlacesAutocomplete.js` file and inject the `googlePlacesAutocomplete` dependency in your app module.
+You must also include the Google Maps JS API with the Places library in your HTML file.

 **index.html:**

 Include the Google Maps API with the Places library in your application.
-For production deployment, make sure you have a Google API key.
+For production deployment, make sure you have a [Google API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ```
 <script src="https://maps.googleapis.com/maps/api/js?key=[YOUR API KEY]&v=3.exp&libraries=places"></script>